-In her last session, Senator Newell filmed this short behind-the-scenes documentary of a senator’s real-life story carrying bills through the legislature.
-Here, we see from an insider’s perspective on how difficult it can be to turn a bill into law.
-As we follow Senator Newell (D), joined by Senator Kevin Lundberg (R), through the process, she works her bills of suicide prevention and intentional misrepresentation of service animals, being challenged from across the aisle, attempting bipartisanship, all with a bit of humor and fortitude.
+In her last session, former Senator Linda Newell filmed this behind-the-scenes documentary short of her real-life story carrying bills through the state legislature.
+Here, we see from an insider’s perspective how difficult it can be to turn a bill into law.
+As we follow Sen. Newell (D), joined by Sen. Kevin Lundberg (R), through the process, she works her bills of suicide prevention and intentional misrepresentation of service animals, being challenged from across the aisle, attempting bipartisanship, all with a bit of humor and fortitude.

 The Executive Branch (working title)

-What does a Governor do?
-Where do they work, and how do they do their jobs?
-What is it like personally to live the life of a public figure in a fishbowl for all to see and judge while doing the job?
+What does a Governor actually do?
+What is it like personally to live the life of a public figure in a fishbowl for all to see and judge while doing their job?
 We follow the Colorado Governor and Lt.
 Governor in their chambers at the state Capitol and across the state.
-Through interviews and real-life behind-the-scenes coverage, the film will attempt to discover the ins-and-outs and ups-and-downs of leading a state government.
+Through intimate interviews and behind-the-scenes coverage, the film will reveal the ups-and-downs of leading a state government.

 “If something is not done to improve the level of civic knowledge, that is what you should worry about at night.”
 2012

 –Honorable David Souter, Retired U.S. Supreme Court Justice